VaclavElias/vaclavelias.github.io/vaclavelias.github.io/posts/2024-08-30-stride-community-toolkit-preview-code-only-feature-basics.md

 - **Dynamic Objects:** Moving objects that need to interact with other entities, like bouncing balls or rolling barrels.
 - **Character Movement:** Characters or vehicles that need to respond to the environment realistically.
 - **Environmental Interaction:** Objects that react to player actions, such as crates that can be pushed or destroyed.

+{% include _alert.html type:'success' title: "You learnt about the two main approaches to moving entities in Stride: non-physical movement and physics-based movement.
+Each method has its strengths and use cases, depending on the type of game or simulation you're creating." %}

 ## Step 12: Add Motion without Physics - Move the Cube without Colliders! 📦